This page introduces you to the AppDynamics Application Performance Management (APM) Platform.

 End User Monitoring for Client Experience

-While server-side monitoring can tell you a great deal about how end users experience your application's performance and especially how to improve that performance from the server side, end-user monitoring can extend that insight all the way from the initial client request through to the response on the client device.
-With AppDynamics End User Monitoring, you can collect information on where in the world your requests are coming from and what devices and channels your users are using, as well as the performance of your code once it's on your users' devices.
-You can even investigate mobile crashes by seeing stack traces and other contextual data at the moment of the crash, and AppDynamics can tie that data to business transaction data from the server side.
+While server-side monitoring provides insight into the end user's experience with application performance and suggests performance improvements to the server, end-user monitoring extends those insights from the initial client request to the client device response.
+AppDynamics End User Monitoring allows you to collect the information about where your requests are coming from, what devices/channels your users are using, and your code performance once deployed on your users' devices.
+Additionally, AppDynamics provides you with the visibility you need to investigate mobile crashes by displaying stack traces and other contextual data at the time of the crash and tying that to the Business Transaction data from the server.

 Business iQ and Application Analytics for Business Impact

 A metric is a particular class of measurement, state, or event in the monitored environment.
 Many defaults relate to the overall performance of the application or business transaction, such as request load, average response time, or error rate.
 Others describe the state of the server infrastructure, such as percentage CPU busy or percentage of memory used.

 Agents register the metrics they detect with the Controller.
 They then report measurements or occurrences of the metrics (depending on the nature of the metric) to the Controller at regular intervals.
 You can view metrics using the Metric Browser in the Controller UI.

 Information points are a particular type of metric that enables you to report on how your business (as opposed to your application) is performing.
 For example, you could set up an information point to total the revenue from the purchase on your website of a specific product or set of products.
 You can also use information points to report on how your code is performing, for example, how many times a specific method is called and how long it is taking to execute.

 As an alternative to using the Controller UI, you can access metrics programmatically with the AppDynamics APIs.